-Carole Kariuki holds a Bachelor of Arts Degree in Economics and Sociology from the University of Nairobi and a Masters Degree in Public Administration and International Affairs from Bowling Green State University, Ohio, USA.
+Carole Karuga holds a Bachelor of Arts Degree in Economics and Sociology from the University of Nairobi and a Masters Degree in Public Administration and International Affairs from Bowling Green State University, Ohio, USA.
 She has also pursued several professional courses on Public-Private Sector Dialogue, Global Leadership and Private Sector Development among others.Ms.
-Kariuki has a wealth of experience in leadership having worked for Barclays Bank of Kenya, Nairobi Chapel and Sagamore Institute for Public Policy Research, Indianapolis – Indiana, where she acted as a liaison between Kenya Private Sector Alliance (KEPSA) and the institute before formally joining KEPSA.
+Karuga has a wealth of experience in leadership having worked for Barclays Bank of Kenya, Nairobi Chapel and Sagamore Institute for Public Policy Research, Indianapolis – Indiana, where she acted as a liaison between Kenya Private Sector Alliance (KEPSA) and the institute before formally joining KEPSA.
 She worked for several years at KEPSA before being appointed KEPSA CEO.Ms.
-Kariuki is credited for transforming KEPSA from a little known Business Institution to one of the most influential institutions in Kenya and Globally.
-KEPSA is the Apex body of the private sector in Kenya, galvanizing the private sector through public-private dialogue and influencing the economic and development agenda of the country and Africa.She currently serves in several boards including:Board Chair: SEZA (Special Economic Zones Authority), KenyaBoard Member: EA Cables (East African Cables PLC), KenyaBoard Member: IS Kenya (Internet Solutions), KenyaBoard Member: GCNK (Global Compact Network Kenya), KenyaBoard Member: BAF (Business Advocasy Fund, Danish Embassy), KenyaBoard Member: USIU-Africa Trustees (United States International University–Africa), KenyaBoard Member: Global Compact Network, KenyaAdvisory Board Member: ACF Women in Business Initiative of the Africa, FranceAdvisory Board Member: Nailab 3.0 (Nairobi Innovation Lab), KenyaAdvisory Board Member: For The Operationalisation Of The Kenya National Convention BureauCouncil Member: NCAJ chaired by the Chief Justice of Kenya (The National Council of Administrative Justice), KenyaShe has previously served in the following boards:Advisory Board Member: Harvard University Center for African Studies, Africa Board, USAMember: Business Leaders Caucus Group of Global Partnership for Effective Development Cooperation by OECD, FrancePresident: East Africa Chapter, Choiseul Africa, FranceBoard Member: Center for Corporate Governance Board, KenyaBoard Member: Nairobi Centre for International Arbitration Board, KenyaUniversity Council Member: Daystar University, KenyaBoard Member: Emerging Leaders Foundation, Nairobi, KenyaBoard Member: Rotary Club of Lang’ata, KenyaBoard Member: Growth Oriented Women Enterprises Kenya Program(GOWE), KenyaShe is a member of several professional bodies including, The Rotary Club of Langata, Kenya Institute of Management and Institute of Directors.
-Ms. Kariuki has been recognized with several awards for her leadership and role in the development of the Private Sector including;Nominated as a Top 25 Leader, in The 25th Anniversary Special Awards Nomination Edition of the Business Monthly, East Africa Edition, January – February 2020Announced as one of the Top 100 Women CEOs in Africa, by Reset Global People in partnership with Pulse, and Avance Media, in 2019Global Female Leadership Impact Award and Induction into the Global Women Leaders Hall of Fame (GWLHOF), by Centre for Economic and Leadership Development (CELD), during the 2017 South America-Africa-Middle East-Asia Women’s Summit (SAMEAWS), under the patronage of His Highness Sheikh Juma Bin Maktoum, Dubai-UAEWomen Super Achiever Award, by World Women Leadership Congress and Awards 2017, IndiaRanked 14th and first Kenyan on the list of 100 Africans by Institut Choiseul in the ‘Choiseul 100 Africa : Economic Leaders for Tomorrow 2015’Women Leadership Achievement Award 2015 by World Women LeadershipCongress and Awards, IndiaThe International Advocacy Award 2014 by Institut Amadeus, MoroccoThe Moran of the Burning Spear (MBS) 2012 and Heads of State Commendation (HSC) 2011 by President H.E Mwai KibakiTop 40 Under 40 Women in Business Awards Kenya, 2011 and 2012 consecutively by The Business Daily, KenyaContribution to Society Award by Nairobi Chapel 2011, KenyaOutstanding Role in Creating Public Private Partnerships (PPPs) for Business Growth by ILO Kenya Women Entrepreneurship Development 2011Role in Growing Sustainable Business Initiative 2006 by UNDP KenyaRole in the Development of the UN Global Compact 2006 by UNDP KenyaIn 2012 she was voted ‘Extraordinary Personality to Inspire the Future’ by 80% of the 20,000 students of the Entrepreneurship Clubs of Kenyan Universities.
+Karuga is credited for transforming KEPSA from a little known Business Institution to one of the most influential institutions in Kenya and Globally.
+KEPSA is the Apex body of the private sector in Kenya, galvanizing the private sector through public-private dialogue and influencing the economic and development agenda of the country and Africa.She currently serves in several boards including:Board Chair: SEZA (Special Economic Zones Authority), KenyaBoard Member: EA Cables (East African Cables PLC), KenyaBoard Member: IS Kenya (Internet Solutions), KenyaBoard Member: BAF (Business Advocasy Fund, Danish Embassy), KenyaBoard Member: USIU-Africa Trustees (United States International University–Africa), KenyaBoard Member: Global Compact Network, KenyaAdvisory Board Member: ACF Women in Business Initiative of the Africa, FranceAdvisory Board Member: Nailab 3.0 (Nairobi Innovation Lab), KenyaAdvisory Board Member: For the Operationalisation of the Kenya National Convention BureauCouncil Member: NCAJ chaired by the Chief Justice of Kenya (The National Council of Administrative Justice), KenyaShe has previously served in the following boards:Board Member: Harvard University Center for African Studies, Africa Advisory Board, USAMember: Business Leaders Caucus Group of Global Partnership for Effective Development Cooperation by OECD, FrancePresident: East Africa Chapter, Choiseul Africa, FranceBoard Member: The Center for Corporate Governance Board, KenyaBoard Member: Nairobi Centre for International Arbitration Board, KenyaUniversity Council Member: Daystar University, KenyaBoard Member: Emerging Leaders Foundation, Nairobi, KenyaBoard Member: Rotary Club of Lang’ata, KenyaBoard Member: Growth Oriented Women Enterprises Kenya Program(GOWE), KenyaShe is a member of several professional bodies including, The Rotary Club of Langata, Kenya Institute of Management and Institute of Directors.
+Ms. Karuga has been recognized with several awards for her leadership and role in the development of the Private Sector including;Nominated as a Top 25 Leader, in The 25th Anniversary Special Awards Nomination Edition of the Business Monthly, East Africa Edition, January – February 2020Announced as one of the Top 100 Women CEOs in Africa, by Reset Global People in partnership with Pulse, and Avance Media, in 2019Global Female Leadership Impact Award and Induction into the Global Women Leaders Hall of Fame (GWLHOF), by Centre for Economic and Leadership Development (CELD), during the 2017 South America-Africa-Middle East-Asia Women’s Summit (SAMEAWS), under the patronage of His Highness Sheikh Juma Bin Maktoum, Dubai-UAEWomen Super Achiever Award, by World Women Leadership Congress and Awards 2017, IndiaRanked 14th and first Kenyan on the list of 100 Africans by Institut Choiseul in the ‘Choiseul 100 Africa : Economic Leaders for Tomorrow 2015’Women Leadership Achievement Award 2015 by World Women LeadershipCongress and Awards, IndiaThe International Advocacy Award 2014 by Institut Amadeus, MoroccoThe Moran of the Burning Spear (MBS) 2012 and Heads of State Commendation (HSC) 2011 by President H.E Mwai KibakiTop 40 Under 40 Women in Business Awards Kenya, 2011 and 2012 consecutively by The Business Daily, KenyaContribution to Society Award by Nairobi Chapel 2011, KenyaOutstanding Role in Creating Public Private Partnerships (PPPs) for Business Growth by ILO Kenya Women Entrepreneurship Development 2011Role in Growing Sustainable Business Initiative 2006 by UNDP KenyaRole in the Development of the UN Global Compact 2006 by UNDP KenyaIn 2012 she was voted ‘Extraordinary Personality to Inspire the Future’ by 80% of the 20,000 students of the Entrepreneurship Clubs of Kenyan Universities.